Hauser Plads 16: Architecture

 Hauser Plads 16 dominates the eastern side of Hauser Plads with its 11 bays wide facade.
 The building is constructed in brick with four storeys over a walk-out basement.
 The plastered facade is finished with a belt course above the ground floor and a modillioned cornice.
 The central gateway provides access to a large courtyard shared with the rest of the block.
 The two basement entrances, one on each side of the gate, are both topped by hood moulds.
 Access to the main staircase of the building is through a door in one side of the gateway.
 The pitched red tile roof features four dormer windows towards the square.

 Today

 The building contains a restaurant and a shop in the basement and residential apartments on the upper floors.
 With a history that dates back to 1877, Restaurant Schønnemann is one of the oldest restaunts in Copenhagen.
-It specialixes in smørrebrød.
+It specialises in smørrebrød.